-How did we come to a point where perverse state-violence is some new normal if the victim is Muslim?
+How did we reach a point where perverse state violence is routine if the victim is Muslim?

-How come the majority seems to be more troubled at the thought of busses set ablaze allegedly by the protestors while they turn a blind eye on the vicious police crackdown?
+How come the majority seems to be more troubled at the thought of busses set ablaze allegedly by the protestors while they turn a blind eye to the vicious police crackdown?

 The answer probably lies in the Gujaratification of India.
-Gujarat, the original Hindutva laboratory infamous for its Hindu supremacist model of governance earned disrepute when grisly Hindu mobs pillaged and raped Muslims in their thousands.
-Somehow, the classic retort used is anti-Muslim pogrom although condemnable was ‘simply a reaction to Godhra train burning’ where 58 RSS men perished.
+Gujarat, the original Hindutva laboratory infamous for its Hindu supremacist governance model, earned disrepute when grisly Hindu mobs pillaged and raped Muslims in their thousands.
+Somehow, the classic retort used is an anti-Muslim pogrom, although condemnable was ‘simply a reaction to Godhra train burning’ where 58 RSS men perished.
 18 years hence we still don’t conclusively know who was responsible for setting the train ablaze though we can confidently infer who benefited.
-A paper by political scientists from Yale; Gareth Nellis, Michael Weaver, Steven Rosenzweig titled “Do parties matter for ethnic violence?
+A paper by political scientists from Yale, Gareth Nellis, Michael Weaver, Steven Rosenzweig titled “Do parties matter for ethnic violence?
 Evidence from India” establishes a direct correlation between ethnoreligious violence and BJP’s rising popularity.

-Emboldened by an even bigger majority in 2019 elections, the regime has doubled-down on Muslims with an iron fist.
-Muslim women (Protection on rights to marriage) act annuls an age-old whimsical practice of instant divorce.
+Emboldened by an even more significant majority in the 2019 elections, the regime has doubled down on Muslims with an iron fist.
+Muslim women (Protection on marriage rights) act annuls an age-old whimsical practice of instant divorce.
 Having invalidated the tradition, the government has set a three-year jail term for Muslim men involved, rendering Muslim families a wreck.
 The capitulation of India’s perceivably independent judiciary has reduced India to a majoritarian state.
-Now infamous Babri Masjid judgement upends the principles of the criminal justice system by rewarding perpetrators while those violated are abandoned in want.
-More recently, the Supreme court refused to act as state-sponsored violence gutted the campuses of AMU, JMI, and then spread in UP.
+Now infamous Babri Masjid’s judgement upends the principles of the criminal justice system by rewarding perpetrators while those violated are abandoned in want.
+More recently, the Supreme court refused to act as state-sponsored violence gutted the campuses of AMU, JMI and then spread in UP.
 We probably stand at a juncture where the state may smash any semblance of checks and balances while the asinine masses cheer.

-Muslims have to resort to carrying the Indian flag in protests lest they risk being labelled Anti-India even as the Indian state and the wider society is adamant at obliterating any visible Muslim symbolism.
-That India doesn’t take kindly of Muslim mobilization probably has its historical antecedent in the partition.
+Muslims have to carry the Indian flag in protests lest they risk being labelled Anti-India, even as the Indian state and the wider society are adamant about obliterating any visible Muslim symbolism.
+India doesn’t take kindly to Muslim mobilization probably has its historical antecedent in the partition.
 Incessant attempts directly emanating from the Prime Minister’s office aims to malign the protestors as rioters and ruffians while conveniently ignoring how India’s successive governments have nurtured, emboldened, and assisted Hindu nationalism.
 The run-up to Babri’s destruction, the violence in its wake, the Gujarat pogrom, and the past 6 years of Indian polity mired in Gharwapsi (religious conversion of Muslims to the Hindu religion), peddling fantastical stories of love-jihad with the sinister intention of portraying Muslim men as licentious beasts (preying on gullible Hindu women), rampant and ritualistic lynching of Muslim men to satiate Hindu pride, leaders of the ruling party queuing to honour and garland the accused, and normalizing disparaging catchwords like termites and jihadis; essentially dehumanizing Muslims.

-In the campaign trail for 2019 elections, a visual of a middle-aged man claiming he would rather make his children sleep with empty bellies and vote for BJP has morbidly stayed with me.
+In the campaign trail for the 2019 elections, a visual of a middle-aged man claiming he would instead make his children sleep with empty bellies and vote for BJP has morbidly stayed with me.
 He believes Modi is the only leader who would disenfranchise Muslims for good.